-The resulting product is very strong and can be used for a variety of applications, including flooring, cabinetry, and doors.
+Masonite was a type of engineered wood (made from wood fibers) combined with resin.
+The resulting product was very strong and was used for a variety of applications, including flooring, cabinetry, and doors.

 The type of paint you can use on masonite siding is generally acrylic latex paint which should be painted over exterior alkyd primer once it has been dried completely.

-Before you get started make sure to wear a dust mask and protect your eyes with safety glasses.
+Before you begin, remember to wear a dust mask and protect your eyes with safety glasses.

 Step 2- Make any necessary repairs to the siding

 Take a close look at your masonite siding, keeping an eye out for any sneaky cracks or pesky damage that might need fixing.

 Don’t worry though, patching up those gaps and holes is a breeze with some trusty wood putty and a handy trowel.
 Just remember, when you’re reaching those higher sections of siding, it’s ladder time.
 Stay mindful of safety to prevent any accidents or falls.